the mindful curiosity journal

-The 7 Why's: a practice for tracing surface emotions back to their roots
+A practice for tracing surface emotions back to their roots, so you stop managing feelings and start meeting them.

 Ready to go deeper?